Published by Element in 1995

 Like Tolstoy before him, Nicholas Hagger is concerned to understand the role of war in the metaphysical cosmos.
 This revival of verse drama, which looks back to T.S.
 Eliot and Christopher Fry, explores the universal theme of the relationship between power and good in contemporary history.

 Nicholas Hagger’s books reveal truths that have been hidden, and are rewarding.
-Hagger’s verse plays and his revival of verse drama bring a new approach to drama in our internationalist time and are of interest to all who have searched for ‘verse drama books’ and buy verse drama books online.
+Hagger’s verse plays and his revival of verse drama bring a new approach to drama in our internationalist time.